salvacarrion/dolly/README.md

 A script like this:

     ```
     #!/usr/bin/env python3

     from dolly import *

     findclones('./some_face.jpg', top_k=10, database='data/faces_small.sqlite)
     ```

-should return the top 10 most similar images found in your database:
+...should return the top 10 most similar images found in your database.
+And with a simple visualization it looks pretty cool.

 ```
 Connecting to DB...